Krabi Scuba Diving

 The large island of Koh Talu boasts 2 shallow swim-throughs that are suitable for most levels of divers and large barracuda often frequent the entrances.
 Mantis shrimps are sometimes found scuttling across the bottom as you move to deeper waters.
 The coral extends a long way south and it is even possible to swim from the western side of this island right across to the next site, G.K.
 Island.

-If you like soft corals and their attendant hosts of shrimps, crabs, and brittlestars Krabi scuba diving at G.K.
+If you like soft corals and their attendant hosts of shrimps, crabs, and brittlestars Krabi's G.K.
 Island will be paradise for you.
 Deceptively small on the surface, the underwater coral plateau to the south seems to go on forever.
 Sea whips and gorgonians abound and every rock is covered with a plethora of corals.
 Large school of fusiliers move along the edges of the larger rock formations, whilst the occasional sea snake probes the cracks and crevices for its next meal.

 Great for: Small animals, beginner divers, snorkelling and non-diving activities

 Not so Great for: Drift dives and advanced divers